 St. Croix is the largest of the U.S. Virgin Islands and is known for its scuba diving, rum making, marine sanctuary and 18th-century forts.
 St. Croix is part of the U.S. Virgin Islands and is an island paradise complete with lush tropical hills, warm and brilliantly turquoise water, a rich history and a wonderfully tropical climate.
 It is the hidden gem of the Caribbean!
 You will find beautiful white sand beaches, tropical weather, great dining and restaurants, lots of duty free shopping, incredible SCUBA diving, three golf courses and two historic and charming towns, all wrapped up in a friendly and laid back island atmosphere.
 You won’t find the crowds that many other Caribbean destinations can have, and it’s easy to travel to St. Croix from the mainland.
 U.S. citizens don’t need a passport.
 St. Croix is only a 30 minute flight from the international airport in San Juan, Puerto Rico, and direct flights from the states on American Airlines (via Miami), Delta (via Atlanta) and JetBlue (via San Juan).
 St. Croix is part of the Leeward Islands in the Lesser Antilles.
 To learn more about all the beautiful beaches on St. Croix, visit here.
 Now view our St. Croix travel guide to help plan your next St. Croix vacation!

 St. Croix has some of the finest weather in the world.
 The temperature averages 82 degrees year round and it only varies about 7- 8 degrees between the summer and winter months.
-Easterly trade winds, the same ones that early Europeans used to get to the Caribbean from the coast of Africa, generally keep it comfortable and keep the humidity down.
-Of course, it is the tropics, and with that comes some rain.
+Easterly trade winds generally keep it comfortable and keep the humidity down.
+Its the tropics, and with that comes some rain.
 Don’t worry though, because most of their rain comes in brief showers and many of them happen at night so they won’t interfere with your fun in the St. Croix sun.
 Hurricane season runs from July to November and most tourists plan their getaways accordingly since temperatures do not really fluctuate throughout the year.

 Many people like to come to St. Croix for the fabulous Christmas festival, the Crucian Christmas Festival which is full of costumes, music, parades, and celebration.
 This is the time that the people of St. Croix celebrate Carnival and it is their largest celebration of the year.
 New Year’s Eve brings more reason to party as does “Caribbean Night” the following day.
 The early part of the month of January is full of events as a part of Carnival, making it a great time to come to St. Croix and thus avoid winter.

 The Frederiksted Pier is one of St. Croix’s most iconic sites and an attraction that everyone visiting St. Croix should see.
 The Pier is located in the heart of Frederiksted town on the West End.
-Grab the hands of your loved ones and take a nice long stroll down the Frederiksted Pier.
-It’s scenic and fun any time of day.
-The snorkeling around the rocky foot of the pier is really very good, teeming with blue tang and other tropical reef fish and juveniles.
 It’s biggest claim to fame is that it is considered one of the best micro-dive locations in the world.
 Simply put, the diving is incredible, day or night.
-You’ll see a lot of colorful fish, octopus, seahorses, squid, pufferfish, and other amazing creatures as you slowly drift between the pilings.
+You’ll see a lot of colorful fish, octopus, seahorses, squid, pufferfish, and other amazing creatures.

 Big Beard’s Adventure Tours

 Sail on our 42′ Catamaran Renegade for a relaxing all-inclusive trip to Buck Island.
 They provide snorkel gear to each guest and snorkel lessons on the beach if needed.
 After the beach they take everyone to the lagoon in small groups through the underwater trail.
 After you’ve seen the snorkeling, Renegade will sail to Big Beard’s private beach for a barbeque lunch — all you can eat (burgers, dogs, fresh fish and assorted chips) and drink (rum punch and fruit punch).
-For more information call 1-866-773-4482, or visit them on the web at Big Beard’s Adventure Tours.
+Telephone: 1-866-773-4482 Web: Big Beard’s Adventure Tours.

 Private Sailing Adventures for up to six passengers!
 Prepare yourself for an exhilarating day on the Caribbean Sea in the East End Marine Park Sanctuary.
 Sail as much or as little as you like, and even take the helm yourself or just relax and unwind.
 Swim with sting rays and snorkel the barrier reef where they’ll guide you to the very best coral reef habitats.
 This sailing excursion is perfect for couples, families, a group of friends, or small company outings.
-For more information call 340-514-2270, or visit them on the web at Blind Charters.
+Telephone: 340-514-2270 Web: Blind Charters.

 Virgin Kayak Tours

 Virgin Kayak Tours offers unique and custom kayak tours of: Salt River Bay National Park; The Bioluminescent Bay; The East End Marine Park; Altoona Lagoon; Sandy Point National Wildlife Refuge; Ruth Cay Wildlife Refuge; Cane Bay; Annaly Bay; Maroon Hole and Frederiksted!
 They specialize in small groups, and focus on history, ecology and cultural landscape.
 Each tour is designed to be a fun learning adventure!
-For more information call 340-514-0062, or visit them at Virgin Kayak Tours.
+Telephone: 340-514-0062 Web: Virgin Kayak Tours.

 Caribbean Sea Adventures

 Join them for all of your Watersports needs!
 Their fleet features 6 boats allowing them to create the perfect day on the water no matter what you are looking for.
 They offer daily Buck Island Snorkeling & SCUBA Diving, Private Charters, Sunset Sails, Buck Island Reef National Monument is a must for every visitor whether you snorkel the underwater trail or just enjoy the beach!
-For more information call 340-773-2628, or visit them on the web at Caribbean Sea Adventures.
+Telephone: 340-773-2628 Web: Caribbean Sea Adventures.

 West End Water Sports

 They are you’re all in one beach day and water sports company with the best jet ski rentals on island.
 They are located at the famous Rainbow Beach, on the west end of St. Croix.
 They have lounge chairs and umbrella’s for you to rent, snorkel gear, kayaks, Stand Up Paddle boards, floats, and what beach would be complete with out a volleyball net.
-For more information call 340-277-8295 , or visit them on the web at West End Water Sports.
+Telephone: 340-277-8295 Web: West End Water Sports.

 The view is as stellar as the food at this highly popular local standby.
 Sitting right on the Christiansted boardwalk, Rum Runners serves a little bit of everything, including a to-die-for salad of crispy romaine lettuce and tender grilled lobster drizzled with lemongrass vinaigrette.
 Heartier fare includes baby-back ribs cooked with the restaurant’s special spice blend and Guinness stout.
-For more information call 340-773-6585, or visit them on the web at Rum Runners.
+Telephone: 340-773-6585 Web: Rum Runners.

 A favorite with locals and vacationers, this poolside restaurant serves up terrific burgers, steak, and seafood, as well as delicious pasta dishes and popular salads.
 To get here from Christiansted, take Route 82 and turn left at the sign for Green Cay Marina.
-For more information call 340-718-7071, or visit them on the web at The Deep End.
+Telephone: 340-718-7071 Web: The Deep End

 A perennial favorite with local and visiting families, this open-air restaurant in the middle of a field serves up terrific New York strip steak, burgers with toppings that run from mushrooms to fried onions, and, of course, cheeseburgers.
 There’s room for kids to run around before dinner.
-For more information call 340-773-1119, or visit them on the web at Cheeseburgers In Paradise.
+Telephone: 340-773-1119 Web: Cheeseburgers In Paradise

 Beach Side Cafe

 Dining at the Beach Side Café is truly an extraordinary experience.
 Lunches are casual, breezy, and scrumptious, and dinner is simply a magical moment wrapped up into a perfect evening.
 The Iguana Lounge features daily Happy Hour specials and small plates to accompany your favorite cocktail.
-For more information call 340-, or visit them on the web at Beach Side Café.
+Web: Beach Side Café

 The New Deep End Bar & Grill

 The New Deep End is a casual yet classy beach bar with a beautiful view of the Caribbean Sea, white sand beaches and an abundance of friendly faces.
 Both locals and visitors alike enjoy the wonderful ambiance and yummy food.
 The menu and entertainment caters to locals and tourists as well as the young and the old!
 Crab races on Friday nights has the little ones as well as their grandparents cheering on their hand picked crabs to victory!
-For more information call 340-718-7071, or visit them on the web at The New Deep End Bar & Grill.
+Telephone: 340-718-7071 Web: The New Deep End Bar & Grill

 Rhythms At Rainbow Beach

 Rhythms at Rainbow Beach is run by cool people who make the best drinks!
 Consistently recognized among the top bars & restaurants in St. Croix, Rhythms at Rainbow Beach is the ideal place to imagine yourself relaxing on the beach with a frozen drink in your hand or a lively day out with your friends.
-For more information call 340-772-0002, or visit them on the web at Rhythms at Rainbow Beach.
+Telephone: 340-772-0002 Web: Rhythms at Rainbow Beach

 Off The Wall